 IBS causes painful belly and bowel symptoms.

 Try to find the triggers that cause your child's symptoms.
-Then avoid those triggers.
+Then teach your child to stay away from those triggers.

 There is no cure.
 The goal of treatment is to ease symptoms and help your child get back to normal daily function.